These are the 2019 changemakers

 And the winner is....

-Parris Quinn from Wellington, NZ Founder of the non-profit organisation, Heart Parcels, dedicated to feeding the hungry and the homeless.
+Parris Quinn from Wellington, NZ Founder of the non-profit organization, Heart Parcels, dedicated to feeding the hungry and the homeless.

 About Parris & Heart Parcels